How much is unpaid domestic work worth?

 What about American fathers?

 American fathers generally spend less time than their partners doing housework and caring for children.
 These two charts show the time spent for both spouses with kids in different age groups.
-Unfortunately, the American Time Use Survey does not include data from fathers who are employed part-time or full-time caregivers.
+Unfortunately, the

 Back